-The Green Business Club is part of the Social Enterprise Program (SEP) at Columbia Business School, which provides a framework for students to think in broader terms about their role in business and society, and prepares them with the knowledge and experience to respond to the challenges of a rapidly changing world.
+The Green Business Club is part of the Tamer Center for Social Enterprise at Columbia Business School, which provides a framework for students to think in broader terms about their role in business and society, and prepares them with the knowledge and experience to respond to the challenges of a rapidly changing world.

-In addition to the Green Business Club, SEP also serves as an umbrella for a range of student clubs addressing social and environmental issues at alumni and speaker events and at the Annual Social Enterprise Conference in October.
+In addition to the Green Business Club, the Center also serves as an umbrella for a range of student clubs addressing social and environmental issues at alumni and speaker events and at the Annual Social Enterprise Conference in October.

-For more information, visit the website of Columbia Business School’s Social Enterprise Program
+For more information, visit the website of Columbia Business School’s Tamer Center for Social Enterprise